14 money scams to watch out for

 Students are generally a savvy bunch, particularly when it comes to the online world.
 But that doesn't make you invincible to scams, so listen up!

-While most people know not to respond to emails from foreign princes who claim to offer good fortune in exchange for your bank details, scammers have definitely upped their game in recent years, making sniffing out a scam tougher than ever.
+While most people know not to respond to emails from foreign princes who claim to offer good fortune in exchange for your bank details, scammers have definitely upped their game in recent years, making sniffing them out tougher than ever.

 Both online and offline, fraudsters are getting increasingly sophisticated at stealing your hard earned dosh, so it's crucial to keep your wits about you at all times.